 Most sales have rules on how to display the items you are selling.
 I grossly underestimated how difficult it would be to get child-sized hangers.
 I honestly thought I would be lucky and be able to get some from Facebook marketplace but sadly if there were any to be found they were scooped up by other sellers before me.

-Thankfully, hangers aren’t insanely expensive and I was able to get children’s hangers 10/$1 at Walmart but it still meant I had to shell out even more money before the sale.
-Also I now have hundreds of hangers.
+Thankfully, hangers aren’t insanely expensive and I was able to get children’s hangers for 10/$1 at Walmart but it still meant I had to shell out even more money before the sale.
+Also, I now have hundreds of hangers.

 It is also worth noting the sale I participated in required pants hangers for all pants or shorts.
 I was unable to find a cost-effective set of hangers so instead, I purchased these clips from amazon.
 They clip to the hanger and turn a normal hanger into a pants hanger.
 They are also great for hanging full outfits together.

 4. Getting Your Hangers Back

 Every sale is different so be sure to check the rules of yours but for the sale, I participated in, if we labeled our hangers with our seller number we could get our hangers back.